Carson Thorn CPA hero background

 What is a Tax Provision?
 A Guide for Businesses

+What is tax provision and what is it used for?
 Understanding and planning for income taxes is essential for every small business owner.
 Among the key concepts is the tax provision, which helps ensure that a business sets aside the right amount to cover its tax liabilities each year.
 For companies looking to improve financial reporting accuracy, understanding how to calculate tax provisions and manage the associated challenges is invaluable.

-What is a Tax Provision?
+What is Tax Provision?

+What is tax provision?
 A tax provision represents the total income tax expense for a reporting period, including federal, state, local, and, where applicable, foreign income taxes.
 Governed by ASC 740 under U.S. GAAP, the tax provision focuses exclusively on taxes based on income—excluding sales, payroll, or property taxes.

 The provision consists of two components—current and deferred income tax expenses.